oliverorp/power-outages/README.md

 The time series data suggests a negative correlation between customers affected and time.
 Perhaps utilities companies are adapting to their challenges and becoming more efficient with outage mitigation.

 The second bivariate display shows that severe weather, fuel supply emergency, and public appeal have the largest median response times.
 Markets especially prone to these risk factors may be of interest to someone seeking a better understanding of the risks associated with the utility space.
+Thus, we have answered our question about what challenges the utilities indusstry is facing.

 ## Interesting Aggregates